vl4ds/Documentation/getting-started/first-smartapp.rst

 But How Does the Switch Actually Turn On (or off)!?
 ---------------------------------------------------

 Now that we understand how to control devices in a SmartApp, you may be wondering how exactly the method ``switch.on()`` turns on the switch.
-The answer is Device Type Handlers.
+The answer is Device Handlers.

-Device Type Handlers are software much the same way SmartApps are.
+Device Handlers are software much the same way SmartApps are.
 They define what actually happens when you call ``switch.on()``.
 Let's look at an example to further understand this.

-When you connect a new device to your SmartThings Hub, a Device Type Handler is picked for it based on the signature the device delivered to the Hub as part of its pairing communication.
-The Device Type Handler will have methods defined in it that support that device.
-So in our case, the Device Type Handler for the specific switch being used will have both ``on()`` and ``off()`` methods defined.
+When you connect a new device to your SmartThings Hub, a Device Handler is picked for it based on the signature the device delivered to the Hub as part of its pairing communication.
+The Device Handler will have methods defined in it that support that device.
+So in our case, the Device Handler for the specific switch being used will have both ``on()`` and ``off()`` methods defined.
 The actual implementation of these methods vary depending upon the underlying device protocols, but are typically low-level protocol-specific commands to send to the device (like Z-Wave or ZigBee).

-So, when ``switch.on()`` gets executed from your SmartApp, the SmartThings platform will look up the Device Type Handler associated with the device and call its ``on()`` method, which will in turn send the protocol and device-specific command through the hub to the device.
-Device Type Handlers are discussed in the :ref:`device_type_dev_guide` guide.
+So, when ``switch.on()`` gets executed from your SmartApp, the SmartThings platform will look up the Device Handler associated with the device and call its ``on()`` method, which will in turn send the protocol and device-specific command through the hub to the device.
+Device Handlers are discussed in the :ref:`device_type_dev_guide` guide.

 ----